nervecenter/sigil-clj/README.md

 ## sigil-clj

 Sigil was a customer recommendation and interaction forum for organizations.
-Users could vote on suggestions for implementation by businesses, organizations, or governments.
+Users could vote on suggestions and feature requests for implementation by businesses, organizations, or governments.

 Two versions were implemented: First, a C# ASP.NET version, which quickly manifested typical OOP shared-state and architectural issues which would make it difficult to